Meta-Learning Objectives for Preference Optimization: MuJoCo Experiments

-\paragraph{Ant} To further investigate a scenario similar to fine-tuning a large language model (LLM), we examine a setting in which a pre-trained agent is required to modify its behavior to achieve its goal with a stylistic constraint.
-Specifically, in the \texttt{Ant} environment, we take an agent that has been pre-trained on the standard \texttt{Ant} goal of moving forward, and enforce the objective of avoiding the use of one of its legs.
-This is accomplished by introducing the \texttt{\texttt{Three-legged-ant}} (\texttt{TLA}) environment, a modified version of \texttt{Ant} where utilizing the fourth leg results in significant penalties.
-We train one agent in the original \texttt{Ant} environment, achieving a reward of 6000, and another in the \texttt{TLA} environment, which achieves a reward of 3900.
-For comparison, the agent trained in the original \texttt{Ant} environment achieves a reward of 1700 when evaluated in the \texttt{TLA} environment.
-The dataset generation follows the same protocol as described for the \texttt{Hopper} environment, where trajectories are collected from both the \texttt{Ant} and \texttt{TLA} agents.
-However, in this setting the number of rows for each dataset is 1280, to account for the fact that we do not want the agent to learn from scratch, but to adjust its policy to a new instruction.
-The trained policy is then evaluated on the \texttt{TLA} environment. \looseness = -1
+To reproduce the typical conditions of LLM fine-tuning, which involve a pre-trained model, we consider a setting where the task is to adapt a pre-trained agent to meet the original objective while adhering to an additional stylistic constraint.
+Specifically, in the \texttt{Ant} environment, we start from an agent that has been pre-trained on the standard \texttt{Ant} goal of moving forward and enforce the objective of avoiding the use of one of its legs.
+This is accomplished by introducing the \texttt{\texttt{Three-legged-ant}} (\texttt{TLA}) environment, a modified version of \texttt{Ant} where utilizing the fourth leg results in significant penalties. \looseness = -1

-\paragraph{LLM tuning} Finally, we evaluate one of our discovered objective functions on a real-world LLM fine-tuning task.
-To simulate a scenario involving mixed data quality, we fine-tune the gemma-7b\footnote{https://huggingface.co/google/gemma-7b} model on a modified version of the dpo-mix-7k\footnote{https://huggingface.co/datasets/argilla/dpo-mix-7k} dataset, where half of the responses, selected at random, are replaced with responses generated by gemma-2b\footnote{https://huggingface.co/google/gemma-2b}, a model that typically produces lower-quality responses compared to those originally present in DPO-mix.
-This approach replicates the shuffled dataset described for the MuJoCo experiments, aiming to simulate the challenges of training with datasets of varying quality, a common issue in fine-tuning tasks where it is difficult and costly to ensure uniformly high-quality data.

-We implement our experiments in MuJoCo using the \texttt{brax} library~\citep{brax2021github} for the environments and the \texttt{evosax} library~\citep{evosax2022github} for the evolution.
-We use the same hyper-parameters for all MuJoCo datasets, which have been tuned for ORPO using Weights and Biases\footnote{https://wandb.ai/site}.
-We report them in \Cref{app:hyper}, along the hyper-parameters for OpenES.
-For the LLM tuning, we modify the Alignment Handbook library \citep{Tunstall_The_Alignment_Handbook}, and use the default hyper-parameters.